Indy Heritage Tour - The African-American Experience

 - Follow the North Star at Conner Prairie — this true-to-life experience of slaves seeking freedom via the Underground Railroad is intense, challenging, emotional, and unforgettable.
 Be prepared for a never to be duplicated experience.
 Offered only in April and November.
 (2 hours)

-- Indianapolis Museum of Art — housed inside one of the nation's premier art museums is the Eiteljorg Suite of African Art, in which extraordinary collections showcase the sculpture, jewelry, tapestries, and artifacts of the African continent.
+- Newfields — housed inside one of the nation's premier art museums is the Eiteljorg Suite of African Art, in which extraordinary collections showcase the sculpture, jewelry, tapestries, and artifacts of the African continent.
 In addition to the African gallery, guests will enjoy the 152 acres of gardens and the Art & Nature Park.
 (1-2 hours)

 - Dr. Martin Luther King Park & Landmark for Peace Memorial — the park memorializes the location where Sen. Robert Kennedy spoke the night Dr. Martin Luther King was assassinated.
 A poignant sculpture on the park grounds is a moving tribute to this difficult time in our history.
 (30 minutes)